lucyhandbaghead/lucy-elventy-base-blog/content/blog/lucy-handbaghead-kicks-evolution-in-its-sexist-balls.md

 Then Andrew Potatohead turned his potatoey eye pockets and baked-potato breath on Lucy and Linda...

-"No women allowed," he said, "because that would be gay.
+"No women allowed," he screeched in a very manly, er, screech, "because that would be gay.
 And The University of Hard Cocks is anything but gay."

 For the second time in this story, Lucy and Linda looked at each other with an expression that said, 'We'll bloody see about that'.

-It was also tinged with more than a hint of, 'The University Of Hard Cocks does seem a bit gay'.
+Their joint expression was also tinged with more than a hint of, 'The University Of Hard Cocks does sound a bit gay, doesn't it?'.

 So, when Andrew Potatohead and Jordan Pitabreadhead, followed by the sea of dweebs, began to march out of the human-headed hamster enclosure...

 The two handbag-headed women followed...

+Thus ending this rather short part of the story, which - thinking about it - probably could of just been part of the last part...

+But, oh well...

-## Part 5
+## Part 6

-[re-read last part, then write this part.]

 "Welcome to The School Of Hard Cocks," said Andrew Potatohead.

+They - as in him, Jordan Pitabreadhead and the sea of dweebs - were all sitting in Andrew's bachelor potato pad, with wide-set legs to demonstrate to the world - or at least each other - that they all had sizeable reasons to accommodate...

+Even if that size was on the small side.

+Lucy and Linda - two women, I must remind you - were going unseen and unnoticed in the crowd...

+Which it has to be said was a rare occurance for them both, especially Linda.

+But their anonymity in the sea of dweebs was thanks to them wearing impenetrable disguises that completely transformed them from one gender into another, via a brief holiday in between...

+In other words, they'd popped fake moustaches on their beautiful handbag heads and Linda kept farting a lot...

+Which, admittedly, was less to do with her disguise and more to do with the big ham sandwhich she'd eaten on the way here.

+Anyway, back to the important stuff...

-His very small reason was rock hard.
+Andrew Potatohead's small reason - tucked away in his skin-tight leather pants - was rock hard.

-If said rock was made out of
+If said rock was made out of jelly.

-"There are three rules..."

-Number 1,
+And the jelly had been left in the sun to melt for a week or two.

+Anyway - again, trying to get back to the important stuff - Andrew was saying something, which I guess you'll want to hear...

+"There are eight rules at The University Of Hard Cocks..." he said, sticking up eight of his finger fries for those in the audience who were hard of counting, which was quite a few.

+"Rule number one, you do not talk about The University Of Hard Cocks (because I called it something embarrassing but it's too late to change the legal work)... rule number two, you DO NOT talk about The University Of Hard Cocks (because I called it something embarrassing but it's too late to change the legal work)... rule number three, if someone yells 'stop!', goes limp in your hands, or taps your bum, the lesson is over..."

+He took in a deep baked-potato breath and then continued...

+"Rule number four,

+Maybe Them Lot Who Shan't Be Named come crashing in looking for feminists, rawr

 At Andrew's bachelor pad, which stunk.